Here are the Best Fruit Peels You Can Use as Fertilizers for plants in your garden! An organic way to boost the growth of your green friends!

 5. Lemon Peels

 Lemon peels are an excellent source of nitrogen, phosphorus, and potassium.
-Adding them to compost is a great way to make it nutritious.
+Adding them to compost is a great way to make them nutritious.

 The peels can also be used to acidify the soil.
 Just dry the citrus peels and grind them into a powder.
 Sprinkle this on the soil and mix it.